ChurchCRM/CRM/docs/API/Endpoint Reference.md

   * Gets the specified payment by ID
 * [GET] /byFamily/:familyID(/:fyid)
   * Gets all payments be family, and optionally by the fiscal year ID
+* [DELETE] /:groupKey
+  * Deleted the payment with the specified GroupKey